Redundancy in the Netherlands

 We provide valuable tips to help you create an impressive CV and LinkedIn profile.
 Let us help you advance your career and achieve your professional goals.

 LET'S WORK TOGETHER & GET HIRED

-Need career coaching for you or your spouse to find the right job also before coming to the Netherlands.
+Do you need career coaching for you or your spouse to find the right job, or looking to further develop your career in the Netherlands?

 REDUNDANT OR LOSING YOUR JOB?

 We inform and guide you towards a new job.
 Our outplacement packagesfor EU, Non-EU citizen and Highly skilled Migrants are the most complete in the Dutch market.

 Services include career coaching, resume and CV writing, interview preparation, referrals to hiring managers, and targeted job leads